shrikumaran/ABInBev-Hackathon/README.md

 >An end to end deep learning approach to extract information from shipping records

-Top 8 out of 150+ teams
+Top 8 finalists out of 150+ teams

 ## 1. Introduction